Practice Innovation

 Future efforts may focus more on practical information sharing and peer-to-peer learning, pending additional funding, on very practical, action-oriented needs.

-We hope that longer-term engagement may involve pilots among corporates to test new methods for supporting, sourcing, and growing market demand.
+We expect longer-term engagement to include corporate pilots testing new methods to support, source, and grow market demand.
 Opportunities will emerge from the dialogues.

 Scaling Implementation

-This capacity building and enabling work will be supported via field days, webinars, white papers, targeted technical assistance and case studies, as well as supporting peer-to-peer learning among growers and advisors.
+This capacity-building and enabling work will be supported through field days, webinars, white papers, targeted technical assistance, and case studies, as well as peer-to-peer learning among growers and advisors.

 Target Outcomes

 The RAW Lab supports a range of interconnected outcomes that reflect the complexity of agricultural water challenges and opportunities.
-This is an indicative set of outcomes and doesn’t cover what may be pursued.
+Outcomes include but are not limited to the following:

 Water